opencv/opencv/modules/ml/doc/logistic_regression.rst

 --------------------------------------
 The constructors.

-.. ocv:function:: LogisticRegression( const LogisticRegressionParams& params)
+.. ocv:function:: LogisticRegression::LogisticRegression( const LogisticRegressionParams& params)

     :param params: The training parameters for the classifier of type ``LogisticRegressionParams``.